ku1ik/euruko2010-building-frameworks-with-rack/index.md

  * Working with web for 10 years
  * Using Ruby, Python, Java and others - in love with Ruby since 2007
  * Contributing to Open Source:
+   * CodeRack.org - Rack middleware contest
-   * Open File Fast - quickly open files in Netbeans and JEdit
+   * Open File Fast - Netbeans and JEdit plugin
    * racksh - console for Rack apps
-   * Kodr - programmers editor
-   * .....

-!SLIDE big

-## Presentation plan

- * Why would you need another framework
- * How does typical web framework look like
- * Available Rack middleware and tools we can use
- * Q&A
+   * and many more (check [github.com/sickill](http://github.com/sickill/))

 !SLIDE